8bitbuddhist/PixelMaestro-Studio/docs/_sources/Main-Window.rst.txt

 At the top of the Maestro Editor are four buttons:

 The *Lock Button* prevents any actions you perform from modifying the Maestro.
-However, it does not prevent actions from generating :doc:`events <Show-Tab>`.
 While the Maestro is locked, a padlock icon appears next to each tab and group of controls that is locked.
 Certain Maestro-level actions, such as enabling or disabling a :doc:`Show <Show-Tab>`, will remain unlocked.
+Note that performing a locked action will still generate an :doc:`event <Show-Tab>`.

-The *Play/Pause Button* lets you start or stop playback of the Maestro at any time.
-This also stops any Show timers, Animations, and communications with USB devices.
+The *Play/Pause Button* controls the playback of the Maestro.
+It will start/stop any Show timers, Animations, Canvas animations, and communication with USB devices.

-The *Sync Button* resets any and all timers.
-This synchronizes Animations, Shows, and other timer-based components.
+The *Sync Button* synchronizes any and all timer-based components including Animations, Canvas animations, and Shows.

-The *Refresh Button* updates all controls with the current Maestro configuration.
-This is used to synchronize the UI with the Maestro when the Maestro is changed by another process (e.g. a Show).
-If another process changes the Maestro and the UI is left out of sync, this button appears highlighted.
+The *Refresh Button* refreshes the Maestro Editor based on the current Maestro configuration.
+This is used to synchronize the UI with the Maestro when the Maestro is changed by a non-user initiated action (e.g. a Show).
+If an action causes the UI to go out of sync, this button appears highlighted.